Key Takeaways

-a winter street scene in China with red lanterns handing from trees and traditional Chinese buildings as people walk down the street
+a winter street scene in China with red lanterns hanging from trees and traditional Chinese buildings as people walk down the street

 an old black and white photograph of farmers with shoulder poles walking along a path in the countryside with low mountains in the background